Factor-Based Funds: What Are They, and Should You Invest in Them?

 To take exposure to these indices, you can invest in an index fund or ETF offered by an AMC on these indices.

-Who Should Go For Value Investing?
+Who Should Go for Value Investing in Factor Funds?

 If you want to invest in undervalued stocks with a margin of safety, you may go for value investing.
 You may identify stock with a lower PE or PB ratio.
 You will benefit from the higher dividend yield when the market price is low.
 Finally, when the market discovers the true potential of these stocks, and the price moves up, you will benefit from the capital gains.
 It suits investors who want to invest in equities but have a lower risk appetite than those with an aggressive risk profile.